somish/govblocks-protocol/README.md

 ### SimpleVoting
 SimpleVoting is a simple VotingType which works when only one solution can be selected for voting.
 It also helps distribute reward when a proposal is closed.
+Multiple Voting Types are in works, stay tuned!
 Contract:
 * [SimpleVoting.sol]